0

 The Impact of Vitamin A Deficiency on Eye Health

-Vitamin A is more than just another vitamin - it's like the security guard for your eyes.
-It protects them from damage and ensures they function optimally.
+Vitamin A is more than just another vitamin, it protects them from damage and ensures they function optimally.
 When deficient in this essential nutrient, issues can start to arise.

 Your tear ducts are particularly affected by a lack of vitamin A. They become less effective at producing tears, which leads to dryness and discomfort.